 How to Decorate Your Christmas Tree

-The winter seasons are fast approaching, and you're beginning to wonder how soon is too soon to put your Christmas decs up.
-While many like to use the 1st December as a benchmark for beginning the festivities, some people decorate their house for Christmas in November, and some even earlier.
+The winter seasons are fast approaching, and you might be beginning to wonder how soon is too soon to put your Christmas decs up.
+While many like to use the 1st December as a benchmark for beginning the festivities, some people decorate their house for Christmas as early as the 1st November.
 The truth is, whenever your tree goes up, it should be an exciting event, something to bring a little festive joy to your space and help you begin the Christmas countdown.
-For some, however, the selection, assembly and decoration of the tree is a stressful affair, adding unnecessary pressure to get it looking insta-worthy.
-Our helpful guide to tree decorations of all varieties is ready and waiting to help ensure your tree is decorated to perfection, and should take the stress out of what should really be an enchanting occasion.
+For some, however, the selection, assembly, and decoration of the tree is a stressful affair, adding unnecessary pressure to get it looking ‘insta-worthy’.
+Our helpful guide to tree decorations is on hand to help ensure your tree is decorated to perfection, and should take the stress out of what should really be an enchanting occasion.

 Where did the tradition of Christmas tree decoration come from?

 The history of the Christmas tree has many possible roots, ranging from the use of evergreens in ancient Egypt and Rome to the more European traditions of trees decorated with lit candles.
-Though they largely began with higher status households such as the royals showcasing their intricately decorated trees, by the 1890s, tree ornaments and decorations were beginning to become more popular in the US and UK.
+Though they largely began with higher status households, by the 1890s, tree ornaments and decorations were beginning to become more popular in the US and UK.
 In the early 20th century, many people in the US were known to partake in the decoration of trees, mainly with homemade ornaments, while the European tradition was based much more around using edible treats such as apples, nuts, and cookies to decorate.
-With the advent of electricity, Christmas lights were born, and many people would delight in lighting their trees, with the intention of allowing their decorations to glow for days on end.
+With the advent of electricity, Christmas lights were born, and many people would delight in lighting up their trees, with the intention of allowing their decorations to glow for days on end.

 Is a real tree better than an artificial tree?

-Like any Christmas décor, Christmas trees are a matter of personal taste.
+Like any Christmas decorations, Christmas trees are a matter of personal taste.
 There are so many sizes, styles, and types to choose from, whether you go for a real tree or an artificial one.
 If you're a fan of the nostalgia, tradition, or the smell of a real tree, you'll be pleased to know that come November, real trees are fairly easy to find.
-Alternatively, many people opt for artificial trees for ease, and if you're someone who can't bear the mess of needles dropping and the constant cleanup, then an artificial tree may be more your style.
+Alternatively, many people opt for artificial trees for ease, and if you're someone who can't bear the mess of needles dropping, then an artificial tree may be more your style.
 You also won't need to worry about the branches drooping way before Christmas Day, and can pull out your tree year-on-year, saving you money and time.

 How do you decorate a Christmas tree?

-There are many factors to consider when selecting decorations for your tree.
+There are many factors to consider when selecting Christmas tree decorations.
 Once you know roughly where you'll be placing the tree with consideration for the size of the space, you can begin to plan your decorations.
-If the space is quite small, you may not want to go overboard on fairy lights, as it can overpower a corner of the room with too many bright lights.
+If the space is quite small, you may not want to go overboard on fairy lights, as it can overpower a corner of the room.
 On the other hand, if you have a lot of space to play with, you can afford to be a bit more extravagant with the size of your baubles and the amount of lights.

 Other things to consider when decorating your tree are:

-• Your décor style - do you have a very specific style in the room you're choosing to decorate?
-If you have a colour scheme in your room already, it may look good to fit your tree fits in with this theme, with no clashing colours to offset the vibe you've already carefully curated
+- Your décor style - do you have a specific décor style in the room you're choosing to decorate?
+If you have a colour scheme in your room already, it may look good to fit your tree in with this theme, with no clashing colours to offset the vibe you've already carefully curated

-• Your desired theme - if you're thinking you'd like to stick to a theme, this can be a fun way to narrow down your decoration options.
-For example, if you love all things retro and want to feel like you've travelled back in time this Christmas, a 90s style tree full of gaudy baubles, shiny tinsel and bright, colourful lights can be super fun.
-If you're a proud-as-punch foodie and want to let it show, food-related baubles are a fun way to add a talking point to your tree
+- Your desired theme - if you're thinking you'd like to stick to a theme, this can be a fun way to narrow down your decoration options.
+For example, if you love all things retro and want to feel like you've travelled back in time this Christmas, a 90s-style tree full of gaudy baubles, shiny tinsel, and bright, colourful lights can be super fun.

 In what order do you decorate a Christmas tree?